-Option 3: Confidential Reporting: The following are options for students who do not wish to file a police report but desire to communicate the crime to other entities on campus.
-The Women's Resource Gender Center (WGRC) (614-823-1028) is comprised of student peer advocates who have specialized training to aid survivors of sexual assault and relationship abuse.
-Director of Counseling and
+Option 3:Confidential Reporting: The following are options for students who do not wish to file a police report but desire to communicate the crime to other entities on campus:

-Psychological Services Kathy Ryan, a licensed psychologist and Caleb Tipple, Clinical Counselor are available to meet with victim/survivor and provide counseling services.
-Ryan's email address is kryan@otterbein.edu.
-Tipple's email address is ctipple@otterbein.edu.
-You can also phone at 614-823-1250.
-Otterbein University Chaplain Judith Guion-Utsler (614-823-1409) is also available to meet with the victim/survivor and provide aid.
-Her email address is guionutsler@otterbein.edu.
-Our licensed counselors clergy and students in the WGRC are encouraged to report sexual assaults to OPD for statistical purposes only.
+- Counseling and Psychological Services employ licensed clinical counselors is available to meet with victim/survivor and provide counseling services.
+Counseling and Psychological Services can be reached by telephone at 614-823-1333. - 2) The Otterbein University Chaplain can be reached at (614-823-1409), and is available to meet with the victim/survivor and provide aid.

+Note: Our licensed counselors and clergy are encouraged to report sexual assaults to OPD for statistical purposes only.
 Names of victim/survivor and the accused and details of the incident remain confidential.

-Option 4: The victim/survivor may choose not to file a report or can file a report at a later date, or may select to take advantage of support services previously listed.
+Option 4:The victim/survivor may choose not to file a report or can file a report at a later date, or may select to take advantage of support services previously listed.

-Option 5: If the survivor says "no" to Reporting Option #1 or #2, they may file a Confidential Otterbein University Police Report.
+Option 5: If the survivor says "no" to Reporting Option #1 or #2, they may file anonymous Otterbein University Police Report.

-Note: The Confidential Report will briefly describe the incident but will not include the name of the Subject or Accused.
+Note: The Anonymous Report will briefly describe the incident but will not include the name of the Subject or Accused.
 They will be listed as "Jane Doe" or "John Doe".
 There will be no follow up investigation or forwarding of the report to the County Prosecutor Office for the pursuit of criminal charges.
 The purpose of a confidential report is to comply with your wish to keep the matter confidential, while taking steps to ensure the future safety of yourself and others.
 With such information, the University can keep an accurate record of the number of incidents involving students, determine where there is a pattern of crime with regard to a particular location, method, or assailant, and alert the campus community to potential danger.
 Reports filed in this manner are counted and disclosed in the annual crimes statistics for the institution.